Marx generator: Principle of operation

 The circuit generates a high-voltage pulse by charging a number of capacitors in parallel, then suddenly connecting them in series.
-See the circuit above.
+See the circuit diagram on the right.
 At first, n capacitors (C) are charged in parallel to a voltage VC by a DC power supply through the resistors (RC).
 The spark gaps used as switches have the voltage VC across them, but the gaps have a breakdown voltage greater than VC, so they all behave as open circuits while the capacitors charge.
 The last gap isolates the output of the generator from the load; without that gap, the load would prevent the capacitors from charging.
 To create the output pulse, the first spark gap is caused to break down (triggered); the breakdown effectively shorts the gap, placing the first two capacitors in series, applying a voltage of about 2VC across the second spark gap.
 Consequently, the second gap breaks down to add the third capacitor to the "stack", and the process continues to sequentially break down all of the gaps.
 This process of the spark gaps connecting the capacitors in series to create the high voltage is called erection.
 The last gap connects the output of the series "stack" of capacitors to the load.
 Ideally, the output voltage will be nVC, the number of capacitors times the charging voltage, but in practice the value is less.
 Note that none of the charging resistors Rc are subjected to more than the charging voltage even when the capacitors have been erected.
 The charge available is limited to the charge on the capacitors, so the output is a brief pulse as the capacitors discharge through the load.
 At some point, the spark gaps stop conducting, and the low-voltage supply begins charging the capacitors again.

-The principle of multiplying voltage by charging capacitors in parallel and discharging them in series is also used in the voltage multiplier circuit, used to produce high voltages for laser printers and cathode ray tube television sets, which has similarities to this circuit.
+The principle of multiplying voltage by charging capacitors in parallel and discharging them in series is also used in the voltage multiplier circuit, used to produce high voltages for laser printers and cathode-ray tube television sets, which has similarities to this circuit.
 One difference is that the voltage multiplier is powered with alternating current and produces a steady DC output voltage, whereas the Marx generator produces a pulse.